Semiclassical Defect Measures and Observability Estimate for Schr\"odinger Operators with Homogeneous Potentials of Order Zero: Introduction

 It is known that observability is equivalent to the controllability in \cite{li}.
 The controllability means the condition that for any $u_0\in L^2(\re^n)$ there exists $f\in L^2((0,T)\times\O)$ such that the solution to the equation

 satisfies $u(t,x)\equiv0$.

-The relation between semiclassical defect measures and observability is shown in \cite{lb} that in the compact manifold case, if the geodesic satisfies geometric control condition, one can prove observability holds by using a semiclassical defect measure.
+In \cite{lb}, Lebeau showed the observability of if the manifold is compact and the geodesic satisfies geometric control condition.
+Lebeau uses a semiclassical defect measure in that proof.

 The plot of this paper is as follows.
-We first introduce a new semiclassical quantization and give some of its basic properties of to give a proof of Theorem 1.1 in section 2.
-We also prove some result in classical mechanics in Section 2.
-In section 3, we prove Theorem 1.2 and 1.3.
-The proof is essentially the same with that of te Hamiltonian flow invariance of usual semiclassical defect measures.
-We construct an example of $u_h$ such that the corresponding semiclassical defect measure $\m$ is not identically zero in Section 4.
-Finally, we give a proof of Theorem 1.4 in Section 5.
+We first introduce a new semiclassical quantization and give some basic properties to prove Theorem 1.1 in section 2.
+We also prove some results in classical mechanics in Section 2.
+In section 3, we prove Theorem 1.2 and 1.4.
+The proof is similar to that of the Hamiltonian flow invariance of the usual semiclassical defect measures.
+We construct an example of $u_h$ whose semiclassical defect measure $\m$ is not identically zero in Section 4.
+Finally, we give proof of Theorem 1.5 in Section 5.

 \begin{ack} The author is grateful to Professor Fabricio Maci\`a and Professor Shu Nakamura for suggesting the idea of the new semiclassical quantization in personal communication.
-The author is also grateful to Professor Erik Skibsted for introducing to me an unpublished preprint and having lots of discussions.
-The author is also grateful to Professor Kenichi Ito and Kouichi Taira for useful discussion.
+The author is also grateful to Professor Erik Skibsted for introducing the author to an unpublished preprint and having many discussions.
+The author is also thankful to Professor Kenichi Ito and Kouichi Taira for helpful discussion.
 The author is also grateful to Genki Sato for correcting many grammatical mistakes.
 The author is under the support of the FMSP(Frontiers of Mathematics Science and Physics) program at the Graduate School of Mathematical Sciences, University of Tokyo.
-Also he is supported by JSPS KAKENHI Grant Number 18J12370. \end{ack}
+Also, he is supported by JSPS KAKENHI Grant Number 18J12370. \end{ack}